The Vermilion Pencil: Plot

-In China, Tse Chan (Hayakawa) flees to the mountains after his wife (May) is executed under the command of the unscrupulous Ling Chee.
+In China, Tse Chan flees to the mountains after his wife is executed under the command of the unscrupulous Ling Chee.

-His son Li Chan (also Hayakawa), who has grown up in America, returns to China many years later as a successful civil engineer.
-Li falls in love with the beautiful Hyacinth (Love), who is betrothed to the viceroy Fu Wong (Franklin).
-Li takes a position as Hyacinth's private tutor, and the pair escape to the mountains.
+His son Li Chan, who has grown up in America, returns to China many years later as a successful civil engineer.
+Li falls in love with the beautiful Hyacinth, who is betrothed to the viceroy Fu Wong.
+Li takes a position as Hyacinth's private tutor, and the pair escapes to the mountains.

 They hide in the crater of a volcano and are captured when they nearly suffocate from the fumes.
-The viceroy is about to have them executed when The Unknown (also Hayakawa) helps them escape by sacrificing himself in the volcano, causing it to erupt.
+The viceroy is about to have them executed when The Unknown helps them escape by sacrificing himself in the volcano, causing it to erupt.